-Hannah Jiam is an associate in Morrison Foerster’s Intellectual Property Litigation Group.
+Hannah Jiam is a partner in Morrison Foerster’s Intellectual Property Litigation practice.

-Hannah’s practice focuses on the intersection of technology and law, and her litigation experiences involve a broad range of technologies, including software, medical devices, and pharmaceutical drugs.
+Hannah’s practice focuses on the intersection of technology and law, and she brings extensive experience counseling clients and litigating patent, copyright, trademark, and administrative law matters involving a broad range of technologies, including software, medical devices, and pharmaceutical drugs.

 Ones to Watch: Intellectual Property